zedr/pycon17-bitcoin/PITCHME.md

 ---
 # Act 1: the peer-to-peer network

+ > Privacy is the power to selectively reveal oneself to the world

  > Cypherpunks write code. (...)
 We know that software can't be destroyed
  > and that a widely dispersed system can't be shut down.